LAST CHANCE FOR REGISTRATION

 Register by May 30

-Food will be provided.
-Breakfast and lunch both days.
-Parents and family are welcome to join for Sunday lunch.
+Breakfast and lunch will be provided both days.
+Parents and family are welcome to join on Sunday to eat, discuss, and watch the last rounds.

 9:00–10:00am